Aaron-Speedy/kic/README.md

 rewrite.
 The current codebase will likely not last.

 ## Overview
-KIC is a modal editor implementing various experimental features.
-Some examples of features we have or plan to have are:
-- Multi-file buffers
-- Display locks (for code folding, stick headers, etc.)
-- Contextual hooks and regex
+KIC is a playground to implement interesting features for code editors.
+More information soon!

 Documentation is coming soon.
 In the meantime, check out the code for a look into the current system.